Violence in hospitals usually results from patients and occasionally from their family members who feel frustrated, vulnerable, and out of control.

 Clear goals and objectives are needed to prevent workplace violence.
 It should be suitable for the size and complexity of the workplace operation and adaptable to specific situations in each establishment.
 Employers should communicate information about the prevention program and startup date to all employees.

-At a minimum, workplace violence prevention programs should:
+At a minimum, workplace violence prevention plan should:

 One important screening tool is an employee questionnaire or survey to get employees' ideas on the potential for violent incidents and to identify or confirm the need for improved security measures.
 Detailed baseline screening surveys can help pinpoint tasks that put employees at risk.